GwonSuhyeon/OperatingSystem-2023/Assignment4/README.md

 ## Assignment4

+assignment4.c needs to be compiled using the attached Makefile.

 1. assignment4.c : Simulating Page Replacement Algorithms (Optimal, FIFO, LRU, Second-Chance) for arbitrary virtual addresses.

 2. Makefile : For compile assignment4.c.